yangfreezy/minimaltube-v2/README.md

 TODO:

-- Reposition carousel to beginning on re-search
+- Reposition carousel to beginning of div when user makes another search
+- Refactor thumbnail titles to use CSS variables
 - Make mobile responsive based on CSS variables